GoogleCloudPlatform/bq-bench/README.md

 * `run_id`: A unique string identifier for the benchmark run
 * `run_mode`: Either "warmup" or "test", representing the warmup and the test iterations respectively
 * `iter`: The iteration index of the current query execution iteration.
-This is a 1-based number (value started from 1).
+This is a 1-based number (value starts from 1).
 * `query`: The name of the query that is executed.
 This is the name of the file in the query directory (exluding the file extension)
 * `run_index`: The position of the query currently being executed.
 This is a 1-based number.